DanielUDGINNI/AppReactMobileCine/README.md

 The app presents an idea aimed at solving a problem identified in the past, related to people spending long periods of time in queues.
 It offers a simple solution by allowing customers to order snacks online, where they only need to pick up their order.

-The project was developed in Expo web platform laverging phone simulator.
+The project was developed in Expo web platform leverging phone simulator.